vinuta-patil/Adalat-Taxcopilot/README.md

 # Tax Litigation CoPilot

-An AI-powered decision support tool for tax officers to reduce unnecessary litigation by predicting appeal outcomes.
+An AI-powered decision support tool for tax officers to reduce unnecessary litigation by predicting appeal outcomes

 ## Overview